List of Drawn Together characters: Strawberry Sweetcake

-A parody of Strawberry Shortcake, Strawberry Sweetcake is a diminutive redheaded young woman (who appears to be eight years old, but is apparently eighteen).
+Strawberry Sweetcake (voiced by Cree Summer) is a diminutive redheaded young woman and a parody of Strawberry Shortcake.
 When Wooldoor hangs himself, the Jew Producer demands that the housemates find a replacement for him in order for them to be able to return to the house.
 After exhaustive interviews, they choose Strawberry Sweetcake.
 After Wooldoor returned to the house alive and well, he reveals that her people, the Sweetcakes, used to live peacefully with Wooldoor's people, the Sockbats.
 After a while, a great famine swept the lands.
 The Sweetcakes tagged the innocent Sockbats and fooled them into manual labor.
 Eventually, they turned the Sockbats into chocolate (a reference to the Holocaust, and a parody of the film Soylent Green).
 Sweetcake assures the housemates that it is all in the past, and they believe her, with the exception of Foxxy Love.
 Foxxy attempts to find out the truth about Sweetcake, but ends up being captured.
-Sweetcake then attempts to cook Wooldoor, but Foxxy manages to get free and expose her plan.
-After threatening the housemates with violence if they get in her way, Sweetcake is finally eaten by Toot, who has been blown back to the Drawn Together house.
-The character would later make appearances in "The Drawn Together Clip Show" and "Breakfast Food Killer".
+Sweetcake attempts to cook Wooldoor, but Foxxy manages to get free and expose her plan.
+After threatening the housemates with violence if they get in her way, Sweetcake is finally eaten by Toot.